Plan Your Financial Future After A Divorce

 - Have your retirement accounts been transferred?
 Who is named as your beneficiary?
 If it’s your former spouse, it’s likely you want to change that designation.

 - If you have children, who is designated as their legal guardian?
-Has that changed post-divorce?
+Has that changed after the end of your marriage?

 - If your children are listed as your beneficiaries, who will look after the money until they are 18?
 Not making the proper legal changes could mean it will go to your former spouse.
 You want to ensure your assets go to the people you intended.